kunukn/vue-2-datepicker/README.md

 ## About

-A date picker Vue component.
-Compatible with Vue 2.x
+A date picker Vue component that can pick from days, from months or years.
+Compatible with Vue 2.x.

 Vue 3 is out of scope in this repo.
 I needed a 2.6+ version and this repo is based on https://github.com/charliekassel/vuejs-datepicker#readme